Child Custody Lawyer In Midland, TX

 Another common ruling is “joint legal custody.”
 In these cases, one parent receives primary physical custody, but as the name would imply, both parents have a say in how the child is raised.
 “Shared custody” involves scenarios where both parents have both physical and legal custody rights.
 This means that the child has two residences, spending a significant amount of time with both parents.

 In cases of sole custody, the parent without custodial responsibilities is generally entitled to visitation rights.
-At bare minimum, Texas typically requires alternating weekends and some holidays.
+At a bare minimum, Texas typically requires alternating weekends and some holidays.
 Visitation rights can be restricted or denied if the court believes that the parent poses a danger to the child.

 How Custody Cases in Texas Are Decided